axgd-code/lumiPage/README.md

 # LumiPage: A Web Element Selection Tool

-LumiPage is a user script (Tampermonkey) for developers and testers to quickly extract element data from any webpage.
+LumiPage is a user script (Tampermonkey) for developers and testers to quickly extract element anchors from any webpage.

 ## Features